• Skip to main content

 • Discussions: Organizations invite participants to a moderated online discussion forum.
 Participants may answer questions at any time suitable to them.

-• Idea Board: Idea Board allows respondents to share their ideas.
+• Idea Board: The Idea Board allows respondents to share their ideas.
 Other group members can analyze, write feedback, and even vote on submissions.

 • Topics: Users can submit topics, cast their votes in existing posts, and leave comments or feedback instantly.